All Products

 Example 2: Multi-zone spreading

-1. Create a stateful application migration task.
+1. Create the migration task:

 cat <<EOF | kubectl apply -f -